 Investors are encouraged not to put all their proverbial “eggs” in one basket by adding variety to their investments and holding a diversified portfolio.

 This is why financial advisors use risk-profile questionnaires to assess their client’s risk tolerance.
-As a result of this risk-profiling, they are able to recommend the type of investment portfolio that best suits an investor’s needs.
+As a result of this risk profiling, they can recommend the type of investment portfolio that best suits an investor’s needs.

 An example of a risk-profile questionnaire by Vanguard can be found here.

 Investment Portfolio Examples

 Historical data shows that stocks are more volatile and riskier than bonds over the long term.
 And, even though your potential returns are higher when you invest in stocks (equities), a 100% stock portfolio is not suitable for all investors.

 An investor may need stable and regular income because they are in retirement, or they may want to protect their initial capital as they save towards a home down payment.